ukayzm/opencv/visitor_alarm_telegram/README.md

-# Visitor Alarm
+# Visitor Alarm Telegram

 This is a Telegram Bot doing the folowings:

-* read video from web cam
+* read video from web cam (or a video file)
-* detect faces in the frame
+* detect faces in the picture
 * compare the face with the previously saved faces
-* if new person is detected, send a message via Telegram
+* if new person is detected or the person appears again, send a message via Telegram

 This code is highly refering to [unknown_face_classifier](https://github.com/ukayzm/opencv/tree/master/unknown_face_classifier).
 I recommend you to read it first.